 Searching for local administrative internships or mentor programs is another great way to ensure you will be ready for the change in your career.
 While similar to an advanced degree, you are getting direct hands-on experience with a respected individual within your field that can guide you along your path.

 You will be able to identify your strengths and weaknesses within healthcare administration.
-That knowledge will then give you the opportunity to improve your weakness and capitalize on your strengths.
+That knowledge will allow you to improve your weaknesses and capitalize on your strengths.
 A bonus to pursuing this route is that you will have someone by your side that can help gauge your progress on goals you have set for yourself.

 Healthcare Administration Salary and Benefits